redefiningvicky/Educational-Attainment-and-Mental-Health/README.md

 # 🧠 Educational Attainment and Mental Health
 ## Objective <br>
 This project explores the correlation between educational attainment and mental health as the education-health gradient.
-It examines how education levels relate to mental well-being using data from PolicyMap and the United States Census Bureau within the context of a community case study in Sacramento County, California, United States. <p>
+It examines how education levels relate to mental well-being using data from PolicyMap and the United States Census Bureau within the context of a community case study in Sacramento County, California, USA. <p>
 ## Technologies <br>
 • Language: R <p>
 • Visualization: ArcGIS <p>